RoyalHaskoningDHV/annotation-protocol/README.md

 ## Usage

 For clarity, in the examples below we compare the standard `Protocol` from the `typing` package against the `AnnotationProtocol`.
-Note that both return `False` when an attribute or method is missing, but only the `AnnotationProtocol` returns False when there is a mismatch in type-hints.
+Note that only the `AnnotationProtocol` returns `False` when there is a mismatch in type-hints.

 ```python
 from typing import Protocol, runtime_checkable